 - (a) A boat house may be granted an exemption from the water setback requirements, provided that: - (1) it has the approval of the Conservation Commission and a permit from the Wetlands Board; and NH DES.
 (Amended 3/10/2009) - (2) the structure is a restoration or replacement of an existing boathouse. - (3) it is to be solely for boat and boating accessory storage (such as oars, life jackets, and fishing gear); - (4) its completed height is limited to one story, or as high as necessary to elevate the boat for winter storage.
-(Amended 3/9/1993) - (b) The ZBA may allow a lesser front setback provided that all of the following conditions are met: - (1) the lot for which the lesser front setback is requested is a pre-existing lot and non-conforming due to lot size; - the majority of lots on the same side of the road and within 500' of both sides of the subject lot have structures of equal or greater type which do not meet front setback requirements (the hierarchy of structures from greater to less is house>garage>shed); (Amended 3/14/2017) - (3) the proposed structure for which the Special Exception is being sought shall be no closer to the centerline of road right-of-way than any other structure of equal or greater type used in the comparison in Paragraph (2), above; - (4) the proposed structure shall be no closer than 10' to the right-of-way line of the road and; - (5) the portion of the proposed structure encroaching on the front setback shall be no higher than 25'. (amended 3/11/2008) - (c) (Repealed 3/11/2008) - (d) (Repealed 3/12/1996) - (e) (Repealed 3/14/2006) - (f) If a pre-existing primary structure is non-conforming due to inadequate front setback, the ZBA may allow additions within the front setback provided that the following conditions are met: - 1) the addition does not further decrease the front setback - 2) the addition is at least 10' from the right-of-way at all points - 3) the addition is no higher than the predominant ridge line of the existing building.
+(Amended 3/9/1993) - (b) The ZBA may allow a lesser front setback provided that all of the following conditions are met: - (1) the lot for which the lesser front setback is requested is a pre-existing lot and non-conforming due to lot size; - the majority of the lots on the same side of the road and within 500' of both sides of the subject lot have structures of equal or greater type which do not meet front setback requirements (the hierarchy of structures from greater to lesser is house>garage>shed.
+If a lesser structure is contained within a greater structure, then it shall all be considered as the greater structure; (Amended 3/14/2023) - (3) the proposed structure for which the special exception is being sought shall be at the average distance from the centerline of road right-of-way of all structures of equal or greater type used in the comparison in paragraph (2) above; (Amended 3/14/2023) - (4) the proposed structure shall be no closer than 10' to the right-of-way line of the road and; - (5) the portion of the proposed structure encroaching on the front setback shall be no higher than 25' - (c) (Repealed 3/11/2008) - (d) (Repealed 3/12/1996) - (e) (Repealed 3/14/2006) - (f) If a pre-existing primary structure is non-conforming due to inadequate front setback, the ZBA may allow additions within the front setback provided that the following conditions are met: - 1) the addition does not further decrease the front setback - 2) the addition is at least 10' from the right-of-way at all points - 3) the addition is no higher than the predominant ridge line of the existing building.
 (Amended 3/12/2019)